ShisheerKaushik24/Quantum_projects/QR-code-generator/README.md

 9. The next line of code removes duplicate characters from the message by converting it to a set, sorting it, and then joining it back together as a string.
 This is done to ensure that the message is unique and has a consistent order.

-10. The next line of code converts the message to binary by using the format function to convert each character to its 8-bit ASCII code and then concatenating the results.
+10. The next line of code converts the message to binary by using the format function to convert each character to its 8-bit `ASCII` code and then concatenating the results.

 11. The next block of code initializes the quantum circuit by creating a quantum register q with a size equal to the length of the binary message plus one, and a classical register c with a size equal to the length of the binary message.
 It then creates a quantum circuit qc with these registers.

-12. The next line of code applies a Hadamard gate `H gate` to all the qubits in the quantum circuit qc.
+12. The next line of code applies a Hadamard gate `H gate` to all the qubits in the quantum circuit `qc`.
 This creates a *superposition* of all possible states for the qubits.

 ![](asset/bern-vazi/circuit.png)

 13. The next block of code defines the oracle as a secret binary string, which is used to mark the state that we want to find.
 In this case, the secret binary string is the complement of the binary message, where each 0 is replaced with **1** and each 1 is replaced with **0**.

-14. The next block of code applies a `Z gate` to each qubit in the quantum circuit qc that corresponds to a **1** in the oracle.
+14. The next block of code applies a `Z gate` to each qubit in the quantum circuit `qc` that corresponds to a **1** in the oracle.
 This flips the phase of the state `|x>` for each marked element, where `|x>` is the binary representation of the element.

 ![](asset/bern-vazi/simulator.png)

 15. The final step is to apply the Hadamard gate to each qubit in the quantum circuit.
-This puts the qubits in a superposition of all possible states, which will allow us to measure all possible outcomes with equal probability.
+This puts the qubits in a **superposition** of all possible states, which will allow us to measure all possible outcomes with equal probability.

 ![](asset/bern-vazi/result.png)

 16. We add a measurement gate to each qubit in the quantum circuit.
 This collapses the superposition of states into a single classical bit.

-17. Finally, we run the quantum circuit on a quantum simulator using the Aer package from Qiskit.
+17. Finally, we run the quantum circuit on a quantum simulator using the `Aer` package from Qiskit.

 ![](asset/bern-vazi/graph.png)